New Roles for the Board: Communications and Corporate Reputation

 COVID-19 has brought into sharp relief the expanded role that Boards of Directors can take to support management and add value to the organisation in difficult times.
 Communication with stakeholders is one way in which Boards can augment the work of management.

-A McKinsey article in their series looking at the role of Boards during and beyond the pandemic, notes: “A board can ease the pressure on the management team by reviewing communication plans and reputation management challenges and engaging with select external stakeholders.”
+A McKinsey article looking at the role of Boards during and beyond the pandemic, notes: “A board can ease the pressure on the management team by reviewing communication plans and reputation management challenges and engaging with select external stakeholders.”
 More extensive communication to investors, governments and regulators are areas where an effective Board can add value.

-As Russell Reynolds Associates notes in a paper on Board Leadership and Performance in a Crisis, “Boards that act fast to reinforce a strong, compassionate, and positive culture with both internal and external stakeholders stand to benefit the most post-crisis.”
+As Russel Reynolds Associates notes in a paper on Board Leadership and Performance in a Crisis, “Boards that act fast to reinforce a strong, compassionate, and positive culture with both internal and external stakeholders stand to benefit the most post-crisis.”

 Ensure messaging is consistent.
 In this instance the Board is working alongside management so a strong alignment on messaging will be important, while ensuring the Board is not perceived to be functioning as management.